hannahms/edb-benchmarks/README.md

 ## Welcome to the edb-benchmarks repository!

 This repository contains workflows for benchmarks that have been previously developed and are ready for a pre-built execution via the Buildbot User Interface.
+They can also be executed manually.

 ### Getting Started